nasa/cumulus/docs/troubleshooting/reindex-elasticsearch.md

 }
 ```

-To further drill down into what is missing, login to the Kibana instance (found in the Elasticsearch section of the AWS console) and run the following command replacing `<index>` with your index name.
+To further drill down into what is missing, log in to the Kibana instance (found in the Elasticsearch section of the AWS console) and run the following command replacing `<index>` with your index name.

 ```json
 GET <index>/_search